bresilla/roscon2025_workshop/exercises/ex-4.md

 ## Bonus - shared memory between containers

-Share memory between Docker containers can be setup defining a common `tmpfs` type volume for all, mounted as `/dev/shm`.
+Shared memory between Docker containers can be setup defining a common `tmpfs` type volume for all, mounted as `/dev/shm`.
 See how it's done the [docker-compose-common-shm.yaml](../docker-compose-common-shm.yaml) file.

 You can experiment with this alternative setup of containers as such:

 1. Verify that your `roscon2025_workshop/container_volumes/robot_container/SESSION_CONFIG.json5` still has shared memory enabled, following the exercise 3.

 2. On you host, run the containers:
-   `docker compose up`
+   `docker compose -f docker-compose-common-shm.yaml up`

-3. On the robot container on http://localhost:7080/:
+3. On the robot container on http://localhost:7080/
    - Run the router:
      `just router`
    - Run the simulation using wall time:
      `just rox_simu use_wall_time:=True`

-4. On the control container on http://localhost:7081/:
+4. On the control container on http://localhost:7081/
    - Run the camera latency measure, configured as a client connecting to the robot's router and with shared memory enabled:
      `ZENOH_CONFIG_OVERRIDE='mode="client";connect/endpoints=["tcp/172.2.0.2:7447"];transport/shared_memory/enabled=true' just cam_latency`

-See the latency you get.
+   - See the latency you get.
 To compare without shared memory, run:
       `ZENOH_CONFIG_OVERRIDE='mode="client";connect/endpoints=["tcp/172.2.0.2:7447"];transport/shared_memory/enabled=false' just cam_latency`

-When you are finished, just hit `CTRL+C` where you run `docker compose up` command.
+5. When you are finished, just hit `CTRL+C` where you run `docker compose up` command.
+Then run `docker compose -f docker-compose-common-shm.yaml down`

 ---
 [Next exercise ➡️](ex-5.md)